bryanchance/scion/go/sigmgmt/README.md

 *   **Features** (integer).
 The feature set the web UI should expose to users.
 Two feature sets are
     defined:
     *   **Level 0**.
 Sites cannot be added or deleted.
 Remote ASes cannot be added or deleted.
-        Sessions and path filters cannot be added or deleted, and are not shown in the UI.
-        Predefined Session Aliases are displayed instead.
-These aliases contain hidden sequences of sessions, and can be referenced in policies.
-For deployments using **level 0**, the database should come preloaded with Sites, sessions, path filters and session aliases.
+Path filters cannot be added or deleted, and are not shown in the UI.
+For deployments using **level 0**, the database should come preloaded with Sites and path filters.
 Note that functionality is only hidden; users can still run any query via crafting GETs and POSTs, but this is unsupported behavior.
     *   **Level 1**.
 All functionality is exposed.
-Because Session Aliases are no longer needed, they are not displayed.
 For deployments using **level 1**, preloading the database with information is optional.
 *   **Key**.
 Secret key for WebUI Authentication
 *   **Username**.
 Username for the WebUI
 *   **Password**.
 Password for the WebUI